Great value rental rates and exclusive special deals

 What our customers say

-How much does it cost to hire a campervan in New Zealand?
+How much does it cost to hire a car in New Zealand?

-How old do I need to be to rent a campervan in New Zealand?
+How old do I need to be to rent a car in New Zealand?

-What driver’s licence do I need to rent a campervan in New Zealand?
+What drivers license do I need to rent a car in New Zealand?

-When is the best time to hire a campervan in New Zealand?
+What is the cheapest car hire in New Zealand?

 What is the speed limit in New Zealand?